paultrudel/sda-search/README.md

 ### Ranked Retrieval

 Instead of returning a set of documents satisfying a query return an ordering of the top documents from the collection for the query.
 This deals with the problem of too many results since only the top 10 or 100 documents for instance will be returned.
 This introduces the problem of how to score documents with term frequency and weighting being the most fundamental method of doing so.
 The simplest way to score a document is to compute the score of as the frequency, or the number of times, the query term in the document.
 The problem is that document relevancy does not increase proportionally with term frequency.
 Another issue is that not all terms are equal, some terms have little or no impact in determining relevance.
-The solution is to measure the term frequency using the inverse document frequency and ultimately score the document using its tf-idf weight.
+The solution is to measure the term frequency using the inverse document frequency and compute the tf-idf weight for each term-document pair.

 ![IR_Equations]

 The tf-idf weight is the best known weighting scheme for information retrieval.

+### Vector Space Model

+Each document in the corpus can be viewed as an N-dimensional vector, where N is the number of distinct terms, with each entry in the vector being a tf-idf weight.
+Any term that does not appear in the document will have a weight of zero in the corresponding vector entry.
+To improve the speed of computations, in practice only terms appearing in the user's query are considered.
+Therefore, each document is viewed as a Q-dimensional vector, where Q is the number of distinct terms in the query.